esProc SPL

 Specifically, esProc has its own streaming computing abilities and does not need to be integrated in streaming computing frameworks (such as Flink), typically resulting in better functionality and performance

-Can esProc run based on the existing database?
+Can esProc run based on the existing database or other datasources?

 Where does esProc store data?